tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 [burn-tensor/src/tensor/ops/tensor.rs](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/ops/tensor.rs#L873),
 and for `Int` under [`burn-tensor/src/tensor/ops/int_tensor.rs`](https://github.com/tracel-ai/burn/blob/e1d873abe2c2fa0bb316719c4761eaf796291166/burn-tensor/src/tensor/ops/int_tensor.rs#L486).
-The current convention is for int and bool ops, to be prefixed with `int` or `bool`, respectively.
-As we need to use floating point powers to ensure precision, the `powi` functions are given a default implementation that converts the right hand side of the operator to a float.
+The current convention is ops of each type, if not unique to that type, are prefixed with the type. so `powf` and sundry would be defined as `int_powf` for `IntTensorOps` and `float_powf` for `FloatTensorOps`.
+If an op is unique to a type, then it should be implemented under `burn-tensor/src/api/{type}.rs`.
+For example, here is an implementation for [`sin` under `burn-tensor/src/api/float.rs`](https://github.com/tracel-ai/burn/blob/2acf6561dc9e173870d4209ed40ebbdcf7e3888c/burn-tensor/src/tensor/api/float.rs#L78) which obviously doesn't make sense for `Int`  or `Bool` tensors.

 The `Int` Tensor function use the ones defined for Float with 2 extra cast (LHS to a `Float` tensor, Output to an `Int`).
 Given that the rest of the code will only look at the float implementations.